 Many of the bars and restaurants are open all day, some until the early hours of the morning.
 No mater what time, day or night you will always be able to find somewhere to eat or drink

-6) Visit Benidorm during one of its many Fiestas.
+6) Visit Benidorm during one of its many FIESTAS.

 Spain is famous for its wonderful, colourful and noisy fiestas, and Benidorm is no different, with over 55 local fiestas each year, some are quite small but others such as the March Fallas, The Moors and Christians fiesta and the famous November Fiestas are massive events, and tourists from far and wide visit, during these special times.
 Find the main fiestas with dates listed here.